Exact Renormalization of Wave Functionals yields Continuous MERA: Review of the ERG for States

 and we have implemented a Dirichlet boundary condition on $\Sigma$ to select the corresponding basis for the Hilbert space.
-If we fix the distribution $b(x,y)$ to some value in Euclidean time, then we are considering a Gaussian state, but more generally we can regard $b(x,y)$ as a source and construct arbitrary states by taking derivatives of $\braket{\varphi(\vec x)|\Omega[b]}$.
-Using this formalism, we can regard the ERG as a flow in the space of singlet states, coordinatized by $b(x,y)$.
+If we fix the distribution $b(x,y)$ to some value in Euclidean time, then the resulting state is Gaussian; importantly, however, note that more generally $b(x,y)$ can be regarded as a source, and so one may construct arbitrary non-Gaussian states by taking derivatives of $\braket{\varphi(\vec x)|\Omega[b]}$.
+Using this formalism, the ERG is interpreted as a flow in the space of singlet states, coordinatized by $b(x,y)$.

-In \eqref{pathintegralexcited}, the integration is over arbitrary field configurations in the interior of ${\cal M}_-$ while $S_0$ is a suitably regulated kinetic term that we will describe below, and ${\cal U}_b$ is a field-independent term that sets the normalization of the path integral.
-By $S_I$ we denote interaction terms which, in the context of the singlet sector of the $O(N)$ model, should be taken to include {\it all} multi-trace singlet operators.
+In \eqref{pathintegralexcited}, the integration is over arbitrary field configurations in the interior of ${\cal M}_-$ while $S_0$ is a suitably regulated kinetic term that we will describe below. ${\cal U}_b$ is a field-independent term that sets the normalization of the path integral.
+By $S_I$ we denote interaction terms which, in the context of the $O(N)$ model, should be taken to include {\it all} multi-trace singlet operators.
 Indeed, with regard to the generating functional, one finds that the exact ERG equations close only on the full set of such operator sources.
-There is an important exception that we will focus on in this paper: taking $S_I=0$ is a consistent truncation as the ERG equations again close.
-We note that this is a further reason that considering the generator of states is so useful: it does not interfere with this truncation.
-We will comment further on the effect of multi-trace operators and interactions in the discussion section.
+An important exception is the choice $S_I = 0$, which constitutes a consistent truncation of the ERG flow equations.
+As we have noted, such a truncation is sufficient for describing existing cMERA constructions, and we take this choice for simplicity.
+However, there is no obstruction, in principle, to including a non-zero $S_I$; we will comment further on the effect of multi-trace operators and interactions in the discussion section.

 In contrast to the partition function that is invariant under the RG flow, the wave functionals evolve as a function of scale.
 An ERG regulated action can be written in the form\footnote{We recall from \cite{fliss2017unitary} that the term with support on $\Sigma$ is required in order for the boundary conditions to be consistent.
 Indeed, classically, the variation of the action has the form $\delta S_0[\phi]=-\int_\Sigma\,\delta\phi\cdot K^{-1}\cdot\p_t\phi$ on shell, and so Dirichlet conditions on $\Sigma$ are consistent.
 Allowing time derivatives in the regulator function would spoil the canonical structure.}